craigds/django-mpathy/README.md

 [![Build Status](https://travis-ci.org/craigds/django-mpathy.svg?branch=master)](https://travis-ci.org/craigds/django-mpathy)

-*NOTE: This software is _pre-alpha_ and will change a lot very quickly.
-Don't use it yet.*
+*NOTE: This software was created as a proof of concept.
+It isn't used or actively maintained by the author.
+Pull requests will however be accepted (and releases issued to match)*

 mpathy is a Materialised Path implementation for django.
 Use it for storing hierarchical data in your postgres database, and accessing it from Django.